Pocket Knitting Calculator

 • Notes/adjustments (style, finishing, hand depth) so you know why the pocket size changed

-This tool doesn't just give numbers—it helps with decision making.
-(Experience-based: I've seen that in machine knitting, if pocket sizing is wrong, alignment and seaming all look bad later—this calculator reduces that risk.)
+This tool doesn't just give numbers — it helps with decision making.
+In machine knitting, if pocket sizing is wrong, alignment and seaming all look bad later — this calculator reduces that risk.

 • In child/baby garments, keeping pockets smaller and shallower is better

-Pro Tip: If you're working with "Custom Body Width," choose garment type "custom" to manually lock your measurement.
+Pro Tip: If you're working with a custom body width, choose garment type "Custom" to manually lock your measurement.

 B) Size Preset (XXS–XXXL)

 Size preset suggests a starting body width.
-But remember:
+Keep in mind:

 • In real projects, your body width placement (hip/chest level) may differ

-• Best practice: Measure your garment panel's actual width and input it.
+Best Practice: Measure your garment panel's actual width and input it directly.

 C) Units (cm/in)

-3) Pocket Style: Affects Both Look + Function
+3. Pocket Style: Affects Both Look and Function

-Pocket style selection isn't just design—it changes dimension logic too:
+Pocket style selection isn't just about design — it also changes dimension logic:

 • Patch Pocket: Classic, surface stitch/sew.
-Width 1/4 to 1/3 body width is common.
+Width of 1/4 to 1/3 body width is common.

-• Side-seam/Invisible: Usually slightly narrower width (pocket has hidden feel).
+• Side-Seam / Invisible: Usually slightly narrower (hidden pocket feel).

-• Kangaroo: Hoodie front center, covers larger area.
+• Kangaroo: Hoodie front center, covers a larger area.

-• Welt: Formal look, smaller opening; pocket bag is inside.
+• Welt: Formal look, smaller opening; pocket bag sits inside.

-• Flap: Height may adjust due to added flap.
+• Flap: Height may adjust due to the added flap.

-Expert Insight: If you're knitting and attaching a patch pocket in machine knitting, along with width/height, "edge finishing" (rib/hem) allowance matters a lot, otherwise the pocket becomes tight or wavy after attachment.
+Expert Insight: In machine knitting, when attaching a patch pocket, edge finishing allowance (rib/hem) matters a lot — otherwise the pocket becomes tight or wavy after attachment.

 Body Width (Chest/Hip)